This guide contains everything you need to know about the WASSCE / WAEC exam.

 The legislative assemblies of Ghana, Sierra Leone, the Gambia and Nigeria passed an ordinance (West African Examinations Council Ordinance NO. 40) approving the West African Examination Council in Dec 1951.

-The Ordinance agreed to the coordination of exams, and issuing of certificates to students who wrote the West African Senior Certificate Examination.
+The ordinance agreed to the coordination of exams and issuing of certificates to students who write the West African Senior Certificate Examination.

 Liberia later issued their ordinance in 1974, at the annual meeting held in Lagos, Nigeria.

 Most Universities in the US, Canada, UK, Estonia, Finland, Turkey, Cyprus, Russia, and more recognize the WASSCE.